 It says:

-Anyone who runs personalized ads on Google that are directed at residents of the EEA and the UK must comply with Google's ad personalization consent requirements must comply with Google's Ad Personalization Consent requirements.
+Anyone who runs personalized ads on Google that are directed at residents of the EEA, Switzerland or the UK must comply with Google's ad personalization consent requirements must comply with Google's Ad Personalization Consent requirements.

-That means businesses need to get EEA and UK users' consent before using cookies to track their behavior or collecting or processing personal data for personalized advertising purposes.
+That means businesses need to get users' consent before using cookies to track their behavior or collecting or processing personal data for personalized advertising purposes.

-The EEA consists of the EU, plus Iceland, Liechtenstein, and Norway, so businesses that create ads targeting members of those 30 countries and/or the four countries that comprise the UK must comply with Google's ad personalization consent requirements.
+The EEA consists of the EU, plus Iceland, Liechtenstein, and Norway, so businesses that create ads targeting members of those 30 countries and/or the four countries that comprise the UK must comply with Google's ad personalization consent requirements, as well as Switzerland as of July 2024.

 Google's Tag Manager Help page explains the steps you should take to manage user consent, including obtaining consent choices, communicating those choices to Google, and ensuring that Google tags and any third-party tags are responding appropriately to users' consent choices.